XSPA: Crafting Imperceptible X-Shaped Sparse Adversarial Perturbations for Transferable Attacks on VLMs: Related Work

 \subsection{Automatic Evaluation for Open-Ended Tasks}

-For zero-shot classification, adversarial effectiveness can be measured directly by accuracy or attack success rate, but for open-ended tasks such as image captioning and visual question answering, exact-match and lexical-overlap metrics often fail to capture semantically meaningful adversarial changes \cite{zhao2023_evaluating,cui2024_robustness}.
-We therefore complement standard task metrics with a GPT-4-based automatic evaluator that assesses semantic correctness and factual consistency, providing a more faithful measurement of whether perturbations alter the model's understanding of image content rather than merely changing surface wording.
-This protocol is consistent with the LLM-as-a-Judge paradigm and recent VLM robustness studies that emphasize semantic assessment beyond lexical matching \cite{zheng2023_judging,openai2024_gpt4o}.
+For zero-shot classification, adversarial effectiveness can be measured directly by accuracy or attack success rate, but for open-ended tasks such as image captioning and visual question answering, exact-match and lexical-overlap metrics often fail to capture semantically meaningful changes \cite{zhao2023_evaluating,cui2024_robustness}.
+We therefore adopt a GPT-4-based automatic evaluator that assesses semantic correctness and factual consistency, providing a more faithful measurement of whether perturbations alter the model's understanding rather than merely changing surface wording.
+This distinction is essential in cross-task attack evaluation: a perturbation may preserve surface fluency while changing the predicted concept, answer, or factual relation.
+Combining task-specific metrics with semantic judging therefore allows classification, captioning, and VQA outcomes to be compared under a unified evaluation protocol \cite{zheng2023_judging,openai2024_gpt4o}.